How to Smell like a Dog, with Ed Yong

 all of these wondrous things that other animals are doing and experiencing all around us.

-you know, going to an alien world, traveling to a parallel dimension, or from the comfort of your own
+Thinking about the umwalt of another creature is a lot like going um on and is a lot like an act of travel um you know going to an alien world traveling to a parallel dimension or from the comfort of your own

 home.